IDSeal/IDSeal-Development-Wiki/v2.1.0/introduction/ObjectsAndRelationships.md

  - Contact creates Subscription for the "Monthly" BillingOption for the "Platinum" ProductBundle.
     - Subscription creates a ProductState for each Product in ProductBundle.
  - Subscription creates a Transaction with the Contact Credit Card.
-    - Transaction creates Taxes based on BillingOption TaxCharges and Contact zip.
+    - Transaction creates TaxCharges based on BillingOption TaxCategories and Contact zip.
  - Subscription creates an Invoice.
  - Transaction attempts an Authorization and on success Charges.
  - Subscription activates all ProductStates